Manchin’s permitting reform deal on life support in face of GOP opposition

 GOP senators didn’t get a chance to look at the bill to reform permitting for energy projects until 6 p.m.
 Wednesday but predicted earlier in the day that if it fell short of a stronger permitting reform proposal offered by Sen. Shelley Moore Capito (R-W.Va.), they wouldn’t vote for it.

-Capito and Barrasso said Wednesday evening their staffs were reviewing the 91-page bill and said they would hold off on making final verdicts until they know more about it.
+Capito and Barrasso said Wednesday evening their staff were reviewing the 91-page bill and said they would hold off on making final verdicts until they know more about it.

 Sen. John Barrasso (R-Wyo.) outlined multiple problems with the draft of Manchin’s bill that circulated earlier this summer during a presentation he delivered to a Senate Republican lunch Wednesday.